mogu-lab/probabilistic-foundations-of-ml/ethics-of-ml.md

     \frac{1}{N} \sum\limits_{n=1}^N \left(y_n^\text{observed} - y_n^\text{predicted} \right)^2.
     \end{align}
     If our data set includes points from two populations, a majority and a minority population, which population will have a better-fitting model?
 What are the political implications of this?
+* In your opinion, should we stop using these tools?
+Why or why not?

 **Part 4:** Reflection.
 * Did you find anything surprising about these readings/exercises?